 Without a WHERE clause, Derby is supposed to return all the data in the table, and so a table scan is the correct (if not desirable) behavior.
-(More about that in Prevent the user from issuing expensive queries.)
+(For more information, see Prevent the user from issuing expensive queries.)

 Derby creates indexes on tables in the following situations: